ccadllc/cedi-dtrace/README.md

 } yield report

 /*
- * Retrieve the span, in this example, in the HTTP header from the originating business system, if it exists.
+ * Retrieve the span, in this example, contained in the HTTP header from the originating business system,
- * This logic may be included an an `akka-http` directive, for example.
+ * if it exists.
+This logic may be included an an `akka-http` directive, for example.
  */
 val rootSpanEither = SpanId.fromHeader(httpHeader.name, httpHeader.value).right.map {
   spanId => Span.newChild[Task](spanId, Span.Name("sales-management-system-root"))